Syllabus

 Prerequisites

 Prior to taking the class, students must know how to program in at least one language, including knowing how to write conditionals, loops, and functions.
-Experience with only the R programming language has been found to be insufficient preparation; prior C++ experience is preferred.
-No particular course is required as a prerequisite.
+C++ is strongly preferred.
+Experience with only the R programming language has been found to be insufficient preparation.
 A computer science background is not necessary except for the programming skills requirement.
 The first phase of the project serves as a good litmus test–if you struggle with it, the course will seriously challenge you since subsequent assignments increase in difficulty.
+The less programming experience you have the harder the class will be.
+We have found that people of most skill levels do very well in the class, though it definitely takes more effort for those with less of a programming background.
+If you don’t have much experience programming, please plan to spend additional effort learning some of the programming concepts.
+The first phase of the semester-long project is one of the easier assignments, and is a good way to determine whether you’re prepared for the class.
+Please email us or open a support ticket if you have questions.

 Getting Help